gatsbyjs/gatsby-source-wordpress-experimental/docs/problems-with-v3.md

-### Problems with Gatsby Source WordPress v3
+# Problems with Gatsby Source WordPress v3 :broken_heart:

-V3, the last major version of this plugin, utilized the [WP REST API](https://developer.wordpress.org/rest-api/) for sourcing WP data into Gatsby.
+`gatsby-source-wordpress@v3`, the last major version of this plugin, utilized the [WP REST API](https://developer.wordpress.org/rest-api/) for sourcing WP data into Gatsby.
 This worked but was problematic for a few reasons.

 - The inflexibility and lack of an enforced schema for this API made proper node caching technically possible but functionally impossible.
 - The REST API is largely untyped, and REST does not enforce typing even if it was.